-During the redevelopment of The Factory classes will be held in two venues, St. Matthews School in Sandymount, and The LIR National Academy of Dramatic Arts which is just across from The Factory at Grand Canal Dock.
-Both are fabulous venues and we are delighted that they are welcoming NPAS while our home, The Factory, gets the TLC that it needs!
+NPAS offer classes in four locations, The Lir Academy, St Matthews Sandymount, Loreto Sports Hall Dalkey and Castleknock.
+During the redevelopment of The Factory classes will be held in these venues.
+The LIR National Academy of Dramatic Arts is just across from The Factory at Grand Canal Dock, and St. Matthews School in Sandymount.
+Both are fabulous venues and we are delighted that they are welcoming NPAS while plans for the Factory are ongoing.
 We are so excited about the future of the school, and about everything that lies ahead.
 NPAS – Be Who U Want 2 Be

 In general, leggings, tracksuit bottoms and a tee shirt or leotard and tights are suitable for most classes.
 Jazz shoes, soft ballet shoes or canvas shoes are recommended for modern/jazz dance, runners / trainers for street dance, hip hop and funk class and tap shoes for tap dancing class.
 Tap shoes have to be worn in Tap Class.